marcduiker/building-a-resilient-workflow-with-durable-functions/labs/14_durable_entities.md

 proxy.Add();
 ```

 Note that we can use the `IDurableOrchestrationContext` since that exposes the `CreateEntityProxy<T>()` method.
-Once we have the proxy the `Add()` method is called to increment the counter.
+Once we have the proxy, the `Add()` method is called to increment the counter.
 Orchestrations and Entities work really well together.

 The `EntityId` is created by using a seperate builder class since it will be used in more places: